-Trusts and Estates Lawyers White Plains, NY
+Trusts and Estate Planning Lawyers White Plains, NY

 We prepare uniquely developed estate plans for you and your family through the drafting of wills and trusts to provide for your financial, legal and medical needs during your life, and the future treatment of your hard earned assets in accordance with your wishes upon your death.